-#4 Updated by Alexandru S. almost 7 years ago
+#4 Updated by Anonymous almost 11 years ago

 I don't see this as a viable option for our current setup, which includes more than 700 machines with static ip address and nfs root configured through DHCP that won't be moved to puppet/foreman yet as first of all we want to make sure that the workstations transition is done right.

 Anyway, I will stick with the php script in front of iPXE, as the setup does not require another reservation which I would have to make a request for (Company's rules), for now and hopefully this will be supported in the future.

 #6 Updated by Dominic Cleal about 9 years ago